Exploring The Spiritual Nature of Humankind

 Talking to someone could be the start of you getting better

-We're waiting for your call.
-Call us for free on 116 123
+Call free on 116 123

 Whatever you're going through, a Samaritan will face it with you.
+24 hours a day, 365 days a year.

 If you are a school person, and you feel you cannot speak to your family, friends, teachers or GP, you can also try Papyrus.

-The Campaign Against Living Miserably (CALM) is leading a movement against suicide.
-Every week 125 people in the UK take their own lives.
-And 75% of all UK suicides are male.
+CALM is leading a movement against suicide, focusing on changing the statistic that 125 people in the UK take their own lives every week (75% of which are male).

 The Alliance of Suicide Prevention Charities (TASC) is an alliance of the leading charities dealing with suicide prevention and mental health issues.